Visitors to Oxford are advised to use the Park and Ride system. Cars are not welcome and parking space is scarce and

 Another preacher in troubled times was C. S. Lewis, who spoke here on at least two occasions in the early years of the Second World War.
 His large congregations were looking for comfort and reassurance as they sought to apply their faith to a world in turmoil.

 A word of warning.
 The colleges at Oxford exist to serve the needs of their students and Fellows and are not primarily visitor attractions.
 Some colleges allow no access unless you can convince a sceptical porter that you are an alumnus of the college or have a close family connection.
 Others allow visits in the afternoon, but may still be closed if examinations or conferences are in progress.
 Even visitor-friendly colleges may restrict access to the more interesting parts, such as the dining hall and chapel.
 Colleges vary greatly as to what recognition they give to former students, masters or fellows.
 Thus, John Wesley's time as Fellow of Lincoln is commemorated by a memorial bust, and Magdalen is keen to remind us of the link with C .S.
 Lewis.
 However, those looking for any mention of George Whitefield's time at Pembroke or Thomas Goodwin's spell as President of Magdalen are likely to be disappointed.
-Enquiring of John Wycliffe's links with Balliol, I was brusquely informed that his portrait was in the dining hall, but visitors were not permitted to see it.
-So much for the Morning Star of the Reformation!
+Many of the colleges now charge for access.

 Visitors should, of course, respect any notices and not attempt to enter private areas.

 Christ Church College

 Founded by Cardinal Wolsey in 1525, Christ Church is one of the largest, wealthiest and most celebrated colleges.
-It is also the first to have introduced charges for visiting the college precincts, but we are still free to use the Broad Walk and wander through the meadows.
-The entrance is past the main buildings, lower down St Aldate's; those attempting to enter the quadrangle directly will be apprehended by unfriendly bowler-hatted proctors.
+It was also the first to introduce charges for visiting the college precincts, but we are still free to use the Broad Walk and wander through the meadow.
+The entrance is past the main buildings, lower down St Aldate's street; those attempting to enter the quadrangle directly will be apprehended by unfriendly bowler-hatted proctors.
+Set in the stones at the entrance to the meadow is a quote from Bunyan's Pilgrim's Progress My sword I give to him who will succeed me in my pilgrimage, but its significance in this location is not explained.